SysMednet/GscorePy/README.md

 ### Network graph
 [[Click to back to variable table]](#gscore-function-defined-in-gscorepy)
-The offline webpage shows the significantly associated gene sets by network graph with cytoscape.js
+The offline webpage shows the significantly associated gene sets by network graph with cytoscape.js.
+Example webpage : double click the "GeneSet_network_graph.html" file in "test_output" folder, the webpage will show on your browser.
 <img src="./readme_figure/network_graph_1.png" alt="drawing" width="700"/>